5 Statistical Inference and Hypothesis Testing

 geom_boxplot(aes(x = cut, y = price, fill = cut)) +

-We apply the aov() function in R, which fits a linear model and returns an ANOVA table that summarizes variation between and within groups:
+We apply the aov() function in R, which fits a linear model and produces an ANOVA table summarising the variation between and within groups:

 anova_test <- aov(price ~ cut, data = diamonds)